Skip to main content

 • Military voters who are not currently registered to vote in the School District may request an application to register as a qualified voter of the School District and military voters who are registered to vote in the School District may request an application for a military ballot for any individual vote by contacting the District Clerk, at 9 Mill Road, Red Hook, NY 12571 from Monday to Friday between the hours of 8 a.m.-4 p.m., by phone at 845-758-2241 ext.
 55010, or email hpaschal@rhcsd.org.

 A military voter may indicate their preference for receiving the registration application and/or military ballot application by mail, facsimile, or email.
-The completed application to register and/or for a military ballot must be received by the District Clerk no later than 26 days before a vote (April 24, 2025).
-Military ballots will be mailed or otherwise distributed no later than 25 days before the vote (April 25, 2025).
+The completed application to register and/or for a military ballot must be received by the District Clerk no later than 26 days before a vote (April 23, 2026).
+Military ballots will be mailed or otherwise distributed no later than 25 days before the vote (April 24, 2026).
 Military ballots must be returned by mail or in person and received by the District Clerk by 5 p.m. on the day of the vote.

-Board of Education members
+How to run for the Board of Education

 (organized in the order in which their seats will be up for election)